 If you book Marisol’s VIP airport service, a representative will meet you at the aircraft and, avoiding the main terminals, escort you to a quiet lounge where you can await your luggage as your customs form is filled out for you.
 They will then guide you through customs—bypassing all other passengers—and to your car for a private transfer to your Lima hotel.

 Don’t expect your room at the Belmond Sanctuary Lodge to have a view of Machu Picchu.
 While this is the only hotel that isn’t separated from the ruins by a 25-minute bus ride up a steep, switchbacking road, none of its rooms actually overlook the site.

 Though not customary in local restaurants, tipping has become common in cities such as Lima, where a ten percent gratuity is the norm.

 A private cooking demonstration and five-course tasting menu with chef Pedro Miguel Schiaffino.
-Pedro is known for championing authentic and unusual ingredients from all over Peru, including the Amazon, and he runs ámaZ restaurant.
-A charismatic character, Pedro and his assistants will prepare five inventive courses right in front of you in the workshop above his fine-dining restaurant Malabar.
+Pedro is known for championing authentic and unusual ingredients from all over Peru, especially the Amazon, and he is executive chef for Aqua Expeditions cruises.
+A charismatic character, Pedro and his assistants will prepare five inventive courses right in front of you at a fabulous private venue in Lima.
 Pedro can also accompany groups on market visits and run cooking classes.

 A ceviche-making class at Lima’s acclaimed El Mercado restaurant, under the expert guidance of celebrated chef Rafael Osterling’s top-notch team (or even Rafael himself, if he’s available).
 A morning in his kitchen provides the chance to make and sample your own version of this classic national dish.